shane-kerr/ymmv/README.md

 the `-e` flag to set this to some other value.
 A value of 0 means to use the EDNS buffer size of the original query.

+### Logging Details

+The following flags control details about the logging output:

+      -alsologtostderr
+            log to standard error as well as files -log_backtrace_at value
+            when logging hits line file:N, emit a stack trace -log_dir string
+            If non-empty, write log files in this directory -logtostderr
+            log to standard error instead of files -stderrthreshold value
+            logs at or above this threshold go to stderr -v value
+            log level for V logs
+      -vmodule value
+            comma-separated list of pattern=N settings for file-filtered logging

+These are all added by the Go `glog` package, and most have the expected usage.
+The `-v` flag may be confusing, as the normal practice of adding just `-v` or multiple `-v` is not supported.
+Instead you specify the debugging logging level, like `-v 1` or `-v 2`.
+Higher numbers mean more logging output.

+By default log files are placed in `/tmp` and are named something like `ymmv.${hostname}.${login}.log.INFO.${date_time}.${pid}` and `ymmv.${hostname}.${login}.log.WARNING.${date_time}.${pid}`.
+A symbolic link is made from `ymmv.INFO` and `ymmv.WARNING` to the latest version.

 Limitations
 ===========
 There are several limitations right now, being worked on: